Methoxsalen Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking methoxsalen:
+You should check with your doctor immediately if any of these side effects occur when taking methoxsalen:

 - Blistering and peeling of skin